textioHQ/js-style-guide/README.md

     ```

   <a name="whitespace--no-trailing-spaces"></a>
-  - [19.18](#whitespace--no-trailing-spaces) Avoid trailing spaces at the end of lines. eslint: [`no-trailing-spaces`](https://eslint.org/docs/rules/no-trailing-spaces)
+  - [19.18](#whitespace--no-trailing-spaces) Avoid trailing spaces at the end of lines.
+To make finding extra whitespaces easier, you can [modify VS Code](https://stackoverflow.com/questions/30140595/show-whitespace-characters-in-visual-studio-code) to show characters where whitespaces appear. eslint: [`no-trailing-spaces`](https://eslint.org/docs/rules/no-trailing-spaces)
-  TODO: add vs code extension name

   <a name="whitespace--no-multiple-empty-lines"></a>
   - [19.19](#whitespace--no-multiple-empty-lines) Avoid multiple empty lines and only allow one newline at the end of files. eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)